Teg64/basic-bevy-template/template/README.md

 # {{project-name}}

 Hey!
-You should write something in this README
+You should write something in this readme!